History of Aston Martin in Timeline

 In March 2024, Aston Martin announced Adrian Hallmark as its new CEO beginning 1 October 2024, replacing Amedeo Felisa.

-November 2024: Another Warning Issued with New Shares and Debt
+November 2024: Another Warning Issued After Valiant Delay

-In November 2024, Aston Martin issued another warning following a minor delay in the deliveries of their Valiant model.
-In response, they announced they would issue new shares and debt totaling £210 million.
+In November 2024, Aston Martin issued another warning due to a minor delay in the deliveries of their Valiant model.

 On 31 March 2025, the Yew Tree Consortium is set to inject an additional £52.5 million into Aston Martin by purchasing 75 million shares at 70 pence per share, increasing its stake to 33%.

-In March 2021, Aston Martin executive chairman Lawrence Stroll stated that the company plans on building electric vehicles by 2025.
+In March 2021, Aston Martin announced plans to build electric vehicles by 2025.

 In October 2023, Aston Martin announced it would compete in the FIA World Endurance Championship and IMSA SportsCar Championship in 2025.